hawkinsw/medava/README.md

 Here we define a constructor for the `Thrombolytic` class that takes no parameters and uses the `super` keyword to invoke functionality in the supertype -- in particular, we are invoking one of the supertype's constructors.
 That constructor, remember, takes a `medicineName` as a parameter and we use the pre-determined "Thrombolytic" as the value.
 Problem solved!

 With that out of the way, we can get down to accomplishing our actual goal: customizing the safe temperatures of this medicine.
 A thrombolytic medicine generally [needs to be stored between 39.2 degrees and 41 degrees (Fahrenheit) to remain safe](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3621317/).
 Given that, in our implementation of the `Thrombolytic` class we will _override_ the `Medicine` class' implementation of the `minimumTemperature` and `maximumTemperature` function to provide a different behavior when those methods are invoked on an instance of a `Thrombolytic` class as opposed to an instance of a `Medicine` class.
 Here is the first opportunity to see the power of _virtual methods_: A virtual method is one that is implemented by a class at several points throughout an inheritance hierarchy.
-In an OOP language, at runtime, the version of the virtual method specific to an object's _actual_ type is chosen for execution (this feature is called _open recursion_ or _late binding_).
+In an OOP language, at runtime, the version of the virtual method specific to an object's _actual_ type is chosen for execution (this feature is called _open recursion_, _late binding_ or _dynamic dispatch_).
 What do we mean by "actual"?
 In an OOP language (like Java), it is possible to assign an instance of class `C` to a variable, call it `v`, whose type restricts it to hold instances of class `B`, where `B` is a superclass of `C`.
 Despite the fact that the type of `v` would indicate that it holds an instance of a `B`, it _actually_ holds an instance of `C`.
-The user of `v` is none-the-wiser because of _behavioral subtyping_ (aka, the Liskov Substitution Principle).
+The user of `v` is none-the-wiser as long as the classes in the subclass/superclass hierarchy maintain _behavioral subtyping_ (aka, the Liskov Substitution Principle).
 However, we want the instance of the virtual method associated with the class `C` to be invoked in this case even though the type of the variable indicates that is an instance of `B`.
 That's a mouthful.
-Let's see it work in practice.
+Let's see it work in practice[^late_binding_again].

+[^late_binding_again]: As a reminder, if you would like to see a demo of late binding in action in a more isolated code sample, check out the [demo](https://github.com/hawkinsw/cs3003/tree/main/java_late_binding) in the code snippets for this class.

 Add the following method implementations to the `Thrombolytic` class: